RHS Growing Guides

 Sowing indoors

-To get a head start and an earlier harvest, you can start leeks off indoors from late winter onwards on a warm windowsill or in a greenhouse, at temperatures above 7°C (45°F).
-This is also a useful option if you don’t have enough space outdoors in spring.
+To get a head start and an earlier harvest, you can start leeks off indoors from late winter onwards on a windowsill or in a greenhouse.
+Fill small pots or modular trays with peat-free seed compost, water gently, then sow the seeds thinly, about 1.5cm (¾in) deep.

-Keep the seedlings warm (at least 10°C/50°F) and in good light, and water regularly.
-Move into slightly larger pots if the roots appear from the drainage holes.
+Keep the seedlings warm (above 10°C/50°F) and in good light, and keep the compost slightly moist.
+Move into larger pots/modules if the roots appear from the drainage holes.
+Young leeks are usually ready to be planted outdoors after about eight weeks, when 20cm (8in) tall.

 Sowing outdoors

-The prime sowing months for leeks is March and April, either temporarily in a seedbed (for transplanting later – see below) or straight into their final position if you have space available.
+The prime sowing months for leeks are March and April, either temporarily in a seedbed (for transplanting later – see below) or straight into their final position.
 You can also sow later-cropping varieties in May and June, for harvesting in winter and spring, as well as fast-growing varieties for harvesting as baby leeks.

-After about two months, when the seedlings are 20cm (8in) tall, either transplant to their final position or thin out to their final spacing (see below), using the thinned leeks to make additional rows.
+After about two months, when the seedlings are about 20cm (8in) tall, either transplant them to their final position (see below) or thin them out to 15–20cm (6–8in) apart.
+You can use the plants you remove to make additional rows.

 5